NSKernel/CGDraw/README.md

 You need to install GCC/Clang, GNU Make.
 The project is built for Linux and macOS based machines.

-# CGDraw GUI
+## CGDraw GUI

 A macOS app that performs as a GUI of CGDraw.
 It supoorts mouse interactions on canvas.
+You may check it at [CGDraw-GUI](https://github.com/NSKernel/CGDraw-GUI)